Current Time in Abu Dhabi, UAE

 Time Differences from Abu Dhabi

-Abu Dhabi, United Arab Emirates is 9 hours ahead of New York in January standard time, so when it is 9:00 AM in Abu Dhabi, it is 12:00 AM in New York.
-This large gap is important for US-based teams because a morning meeting in Abu Dhabi falls in the middle of the night in New York, which usually makes late afternoon Abu Dhabi calls more practical.
+Abu Dhabi, United Arab Emirates is 9 hours ahead of New York in January, which means when it is 9:00 AM in Abu Dhabi, it is 12:00 AM in New York.
+In July, Abu Dhabi is 8 hours ahead of New York, so 9:00 AM in Abu Dhabi is 1:00 AM in New York.
+That large gap is important for US-based teams in finance, SaaS, and consulting because a morning meeting in Abu Dhabi often lands overnight in the United States.

 Frequently Asked Questions